wp-plugins/artistography/readme.txt

      Displays artist name of album with album database id=1

 == Changelog ==

+=0.0.9=
+* Removed track_list database and support routines
+* Removed stats page
+* Moved Options page towards the bottom
+* Made textbox into textarea for artist description
+* Fixed FTP Uploader page with plugs_url()

+=0.0.8=
+* Updated style for admin panels
+* Worked on AJAX Artist Create, Edit, Update, and Delete Artist
+* Dropped artist birthday from database
+* Dropped support for regular post methods for artist create, edit, and update
+* Preparing for full internationalization support
+* Finally using $artist->incrementPageViewsById($id) when shortcode is used: [artistography_display_artist_page id=x]
+* Displaying artist page views in manage artist admin panel

+=0.0.7-alpha=
+* Fixed Related Posts size so that accordions would be visible

+= 0.0.7 =
+* Split up css for admin and display site

+= 0.0.6 =
+* Added function: artistography_enqueue_admin_style_and_scripts()

 = 0.0.5 =
 * Fixed broken css/javascript include path: artistography_enqueue_style_and_scripts